Distillery: 玉乃光酒造 Tomanohikari Shuzō

 -

-A little bit one-dimensional on the flavor; however, what is there is really quite nice and makes for a nice glass to sip.
+A little one-dimensional on the flavor side, but what’s there is really quite nice and makes for a pleasant glass to sip slowly.
+It’s clean, smooth, and easygoing—nothing offensive, nothing overly complex, just reliably enjoyable without demanding too much attention.

 -

-I kind of felt this was a bit of a tourist buy since I was in Kyoto; however I was pleasantly surprised by what was in the bottle.
+I kind of felt this was a bit of a tourist buy since I was in Kyoto at the time, but I was pleasantly surprised by what was in the bottle.
+It exceeded expectations for a souvenir-style pick—decent quality, no off-notes, and perfectly drinkable.
+Sometimes the simplest bottles turn out to be the nicest discoveries when you’re traveling.

 -